 Many people travel to Thailand to see elephants.
-But many people don’t think about visiting in a responsible way.
-Elephants are often abused for the amusement of tourists to ride, but you can make a difference and visit an elephant sanctuary in Chiang Mai instead.
+But many people don’t think about visiting responsibly.
+Elephants are often abused for the amusement of tourists, but you can make a difference and visit an elephant sanctuary in Chiang Mai instead.

 Cathay Pacific Airways from Hong Kong to Chiang Mai